 - Medical and Malpractice Lawyer

 Intellectual Property Lawyer

-The job of an Intellectual Property lawyer involves protecting legal rights to inventions, designs, and, artwork.
-This law also protects and secure assets like personal property and real estate.
+The job of an Intellectual Property lawyer involves protecting legal rights to inventions, designs, and artwork.
+This law also protects and secures assets like personal property and real estate.
 For an Intellectual lawyer possessing a law degree is not enough they should also possess in scientific, engineering, or technology-related degree.

 Some of the ways Intellectual lawyers protect clients are :

 - Transferring proprietary technology

 - Negotiating settlements